ActiveEngagement/listelixr-js/README.md

 ### Available Fields

-The following are the default fields:
+The following are the standard fields:

 `email`,  `first`, `last`, `street`, `city`, `state`, `zip`, and `phone`.